 When multiple arrays are involved in an operation, you may want to use the same broadcasting rules that the math operations (i.e. the ufuncs) use.
-This can be done easily using the PyArrayMultilterObject.
-This is the object returned from the Python command numpy.broadcast and it is almost as easy to use from C. The function PyArray\MultilterNew (n, ...) is used (with n input objects in place of ...).
+This can be done easily using the PyArrayMultiIterObject.
+This is the object returned from the Python command numpy.broadcast and it is almost as easy to use from C. The function PyArray\MultiIterNew (n, ...) is used (with n input objects in place of ...).
 The input objects can be arrays or anything that can be converted into an array.
-A pointer to a PyArrayMultilterObject is returned.
+A pointer to a PyArrayMultiIterObject is returned.
 Broadcasting has already been accomplished which adjusts the iterators so that all that needs to be done to advance to the next element in each array is for PyArray\ITER\NEXT to be called for each of the inputs.
-This incrementing is automatically performed by PyArray\Multilter\NEXT ( obj ) macro (which can handle a multiterator obj as either a PyArrayMultilter\DATA(obj, i).
+This incrementing is automatically performed by PyArray\MultiIter\NEXT (obj) macro (which can handle a multiterator obj as either a PyArrayMulti-IterObject\ or a PyObject\).
+The data from input number i is available using PyArray\MultiIter\DATA (obj, i).
 An example of using this feature follows.

 '''

 mobj = PyArray_MultiIterNew(2, obj1, obj2);

 size = mobj->size;

+(continues on next page)

+'''

+'''

 while(size--) {

 ptr1 = PyArray_MultiIter_DATA(mobj, 0);

 ptr2 = PyArray_MultiIter_DATA(mobj, 1);

 / code using contents of ptr1 and ptr2 /

 PyArray_MultiIter_NEXT(mobj);

+}

 '''